ON THE BACK OF THOUGHT

 Benz1925

-Given the widespread pollution from passenger vehicles and heavy-duty trucks we struggle with now, are innovators like Carl and Bertha accountable?
+Given the widespread pollution from passenger vehicles and heavy-duty trucks, we struggle with the question of whether innovators like Carl and Bertha are accountable.

-Like all of us I suspect, they are both executor and prey.
-Their enthusiasm and excitement, while proclaiming the irresistible nature of a game-changing machine, highlights the power of thought and how it influences decisions and outcomes.
-As anatomical frontal, parietal, temporal and occipital lobes, the cerebral cortex is neither good nor bad, but like a tool in action it can be razor-sharp.
+I suspect they are both executor and prey like all of us.
+Their enthusiasm and excitement, while proclaiming the irresistible nature of a game-changing machine, highlight the power of thought and how it influences decisions and outcomes.
+As anatomical frontal, parietal, temporal and occipital lobes, the cerebral cortex is neither good nor bad, but it can be razor-sharp like a tool in action.

-Once upon a twelfth-century time, Al-Zahrawi, considered the father of surgery, thought out and designed many pioneering surgical instruments, including forceps, scalpels, and surgical hooks.
+Once upon a time, in the twelfth century, Al-Zahrawi, considered the father of surgery, thought out and designed many pioneering surgical instruments, including forceps, scalpels, and surgical hooks.

-Perhaps not so literal, but the Benz flagship car, inducted into the Industrial Hall of Fame, originated in Carl Benz’s mind.
-While modern cars are significantly different and much more efficient, our love for gas-guzzling vehicles has not shown any signs of diminishing.
-Many see owning a car as a source of pride and status, and we tend to defend them fiercely.
+Perhaps not so literal, but the Benz flagship car, inducted into the Industrial Hall of Fame, came through trial and error amalgamated from thoughts in Carl Benz’s head.
+While modern cars are significantly different and much more efficient, our love for gas-guzzling vehicles has shown no signs of diminishing.
+Many see owning a car as a source of pride and status, and we defend them fiercely.
 You may even face a physical altercation if you get too close, tailgating someone’s car.

 Road rage is the throat and vent of a volcano.
 Other stress factors…